santiagodiez/Template-portfolio-simple-Platzi/README.md

 # desarrollo-web-portafolio
-Divelopmented in html and css
+Developed in html and css